irlmob/IRLLicence/README.md

 ## About

-Welcome to IRLLicence – a powerful code validation mechanism that ensures your Application/XCFramework is running where and how it is suppose.
+Welcome to IRLLicence – a powerful code validation mechanism that ensures your Binary is running where and how it is suppose.

 #### How it work:
 - Integrate this